IbrahimItani01/baddil/README.md

 - The broker web app is developed using [Next.js](https://nextjs.org/).
 Next.js is a React framework that enables server-side rendering and static site generation for optimized performance and SEO.
 - The admin desktop app is built using [Electron](https://www.electronjs.org/), which wraps the Next.js app to provide a seamless desktop experience across platforms.
 - The runtime and task management are handled by [Bun](https://bun.sh/).
 Bun is a fast, modern JavaScript runtime that works well for handling tasks in web and mobile applications.
+- The app uses [TypeScript](https://www.typescriptlang.org/) for strong typing and enhanced development productivity, providing a better developer experience and reducing runtime errors.

 <br><br>

 <!-- UI UX -->
 <img src="./readme/title4.svg"/>